echawk/website/blog/about.md

 * Technology
     * Linux/BSD, and Software Freedom more generally.
+    * Also whatever I'm reading/learning about at the time.
 * Politics
     * Prepare for takes on Burgerland...
 * Catholicism & Religion